 - Shark Lady by Jess Keating and The Watcher by Jeannette Winter

-Connecting to Small Groups
+Connecting to Small Reading Groups

 Using graphic organizers with texts that are on students’ level is the perfect way to connect the whole-group lesson to small groups.
 I love that these graphic organizers can be paired with almost any book!
 There are so many options to differentiate to meet your students’ needs!
 One group might be comparing two characters within the same text.
 While another group may be comparing two different story structures in two books.